 Identifying with an Archetype can be a useful and highly effective way of re-framing your self image.
-For myself, I use an archetype I call the ‘Spiritual Ronin’.
+For your consideration here is an archetype I call the ‘Spiritual Ronin’.

 Spiritual: As a representation of those elements that refer to the higher self, intuition and a feeling of connection to the ineffable experience of being alive.

-By becoming a Spiritual Ronin in your life’s journey you make it a priority to master fear and unbalance in yourself.
+I use the archetype of the Spiritual Ronin to signify the Lone Wolf, the Free Thinker, the one who follows the path of their own heart above all else.
+In other words by deciding to be a Spiritual Ronin in your life’s journey you make it a priority to follow your own path.
+This means you dedicate yourself to the task of mastering fear and unbalance in yourself.
 For without unmasking and ultimately transcending your deepest fears, especially the fear of death you cannot live life to the fullest as unresolved fear colours everything in a person’s life.
 To fully face your own fears requires you to become a Spiritual Ronin in the truest sense of the term.

 To follow the Way of the Spiritual Ronin you detach yourself from the victim mentality, essessive political correctness, and abdication of personal responsibility so prevalent in today’s world.